Edit

-In this tutorial, you deploy a Stable Diffusion-powered image generator using serverless GPUs in Azure Container Apps.
-You can deploy this solution either as an Azure Functions app or as a standard container app, depending on your needs.
+In this tutorial, you deploy a Stable Diffusion-powered image generator that uses serverless GPUs in Azure Container Apps.
+You can deploy this solution as either an Azure Functions app or as a standard container app, depending on your needs.
+By the end of this tutorial, you have a working AI image generation service that automatically scales based on demand.

 In this tutorial, you learn how to:

-- Clean up resources to avoid unnecessary costs
+• Clean up resources to avoid ongoing costs

 Prerequisites